 Upon receipt of a DIRECT LINK AUTHENTICATION REQUEST message, if the target UE determines that the DIRECT LINK AUTHENTICATION REQUEST message can be accepted, the target UE shall create a DIRECT LINK AUTHENTICATION RESPONSE message.
+The target UE shall check if the number of established PC5 unicast links is less than the implementation-specific maximum number of established NR PC5 unicast links allowed in the UE at a time.
 In this message, the target UE: